XRPLF/clio/docs/config-description.md

 - **Type**: int
 - **Default value**: `20`
 - **Constraints**: The minimum value is `0`.
 The maximum value is `4294967295`.
-- **Description**: The maximum number of requests allowed by DOS guard.
+- **Description**: The maximum number of requests allowed for a specific IP address.

 ### dos_guard.sweep_interval